-Classical test theory: Measurement theory that prescribes a relationship between true score and score error in defining an observed score.
+Classical test theory: a measurement theory that prescribes a relationship between true score and score error in defining an observed score.

-Classification accuracy: The extent to which achievement classifications from test scores match classifications if test scores contained no error of measurement.
+Classification accuracy: the extent to which achievement classifications from test scores match classifications if test scores contained no error of measurement.

-Classification consistency: The extent to which achievement classifications from test scores match classifications from test scores of a parallel form of the same test.
+Classification consistency: the extent to which achievement classifications from test scores match classifications from test scores of a parallel form of the same test.

-Constructed-response item: Test item that requires a form of written response by the examinee.
+Constructed-response item: a test item that requires a form of written response by the examinee.

-Criterion-referenced test: Test that measures achievement according to defined criteria of mastery.
+Criterion-referenced test: a test that measures achievement according to defined criteria of mastery.

-Cut point: A numerical value differentiating two categories of performance classification.
+Cut point: a numerical value differentiating two categories of performance classification.

-Differential item functioning (DIF): The difference in performance on an item between subgroups of students, after controlling for differences in group achievement or score level.
+Differential item functioning (DIF): the difference in performance on an item between subgroups of students, after controlling for differences in group achievement or score level.

-Equating: The statistical process of adjusted test scores across test forms so that scores on equivalent test forms can be used interchangeably.
+Equating: the statistical process of adjusted test scores across test forms so that scores on equivalent test forms can be used interchangeably.

-Field test items: Items used on a test for gathering performance data while not contributing to examinees' test scores.
+Field test items: items used on a test for gathering performance data while not contributing to examinees' test scores.

-Item response theory (IRT): Measurement theory that prescribes relationships of item difficulty and examinee proficiency for indices of test performance.
+Item response theory (IRT): the measurement theory that prescribes relationships of item difficulty and examinee proficiency for indices of test performance.

-Item-test correlation: Correlation between item score and total test score.
+Item-test correlation: the correlation between item score and total test score.

-Multiple-choice item: Test item that requires selection of response from a group of options.
+Multiple-choice item: a test item that requires selection of response from a group of options.

-Performance level: A categorization of achievement from test performance.
+Performance level: a categorization of achievement from test performance.

-Performance level descriptor (PLD): A description of the performance level, outlining the knowledge and skills typical for a performance level.
+Performance level descriptor (PLD): a description of the performance level, outlining the knowledge and skills typical for a performance level.

-P-value: The proportion of correct responses to an item (for multiple-choice items).
+p-value: the proportion of correct responses to an item (for multiple-choice items).

-Quartile: A group of observations representing a fourth of the total group.
+Quartile: a group of observations representing a fourth of the total group.

-Rangefinding: The process by which constructed responses from a previous test administration are selected to be used as scorer training material.
+Rangefinding: the process by which constructed responses from a previous test administration are selected to be used as scorer training material.

-Rasch model: Measurement model that factors proficiency and item difficulty in determining probability of item success.
+Rasch model: a measurement model that factors proficiency and item difficulty in determining probability of item success.

-Raw score: The sum of points for a test, or subdomain.
+Raw score: the sum of points for a test or subdomain.

-Regression to the mean: The statistical phenomenon describing the tendency of repeated data points to move closer to the average value.
+Regression to the mean: the statistical phenomenon describing the tendency of repeated data points to move closer to the average value.

-Reliability: The consistency of results obtained from a measurement.
+Reliability: the consistency of results obtained from a measurement.

-Scaled score: A score derived from a transformation of a raw score.
+Scaled score: a score derived from a transformation of a raw score.

-Scaling: Transforming scores into meaningful and comparable units.
+Scaling: transforming scores into meaningful and comparable units.

-Standard error of measurement (SEM): A statistic, in classical test theory, expressing the interval of a student's true score.
+Standard error of measurement (SEM): a statistic in classical test theory that expresses the interval of a student's true score.

-Standard setting: The process of setting cut points that delineate levels of achievement.
+Standard setting: the process of setting cut points that delineate levels of achievement.

-Subdomain: A set of knowledge and skills within a larger content space.
+Subdomain: a set of knowledge and skills within a larger content space.

-Test blueprint: A detailed prescription of content coverage by test form, providing the number of test items by content and subdomain levels.
+Test blueprint: a detailed prescription of content coverage by test form, provides the number of test items by content and subdomain levels.

-Test design: A general summary of test form layout.
+Test design: a general summary of test form layout.

-True score: A student's expected score resulting from multiple replications of measurement.
+True score: a student's expected score resulting from multiple replications of measurement.

-Universal design: The idea of making assessment content accessible to the widest possible group of examinees.
+Universal design: the idea of making assessment content accessible to the widest possible group of examinees.

-Validity: A framework for assessing appropriateness and plausibility of intended test score use and interpretations.
+Validity: a framework for assessing the appropriateness and plausibility of intended test score use and interpretations.

-Vertical scale: A metric of scores across grades from which achievement growth can be inferred.
+Vertical scale: a metric of scores across grades from which achievement growth can be inferred.